harmonydata/harmonydata.github.io/content/frequently-asked-questions.md

 For an example of a pre-existing harmonisation tool, please see:

-McElroy, E., Villadsen, A., Patalay, P., Goodman, A., Richards, M., Northstone, K., Fearon, P., Tibber, M., Gondek, D., &amp; Ploubidis, G.B.
+McElroy, E., Villadsen, A., Patalay, P., Goodman, A., Richards, M., Northstone, K., Fearon, P., Tibber, M., Gondek, D., & Ploubidis, G.B.
 (2020).
 [Harmonisation and Measurement Properties of Mental Health Measures in Six British Cohorts](https://www.closer.ac.uk/wp-content/uploads/210715-Harmonisation-measurement-properties-mental-health-measures-british-cohorts.pdf).
 London, UK: CLOSER.

 ## What does Harmony do?